pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ### Band-Stop Filters

-Band-stop filters remove mid-frequency components of a signal thus keeping low/high-frequency components in the signal.
-They can be made by subtracting an bandpass filter output to an input: `bandstop = input - bandpass`.
-For example a simple moving average band-stop filter can be made in Pine as follows:
+Band-stop filters remove mid-frequency components of a signal, thus keeping low/high-frequency components in the signal.
+They can be made by subtracting a band-pass filter output from an input: `bandstop = input - bandpass`.
+For example, a simple moving average band-stop filter can be made in Pine as follows:

 ```
 //@version=4